OpenLMIS/openlmis-template-service/FLYWAY.md

 Below are the guidelines of how bootstrap data can be loaded for both ways:

-1. This is already handled by Flyway, since bootstrap data can be added into a migration.
-Bootstrap data can also be updated in future migrations.
+1. Within a Service the standard Flyway migrations may load bootstrap data and "upgrade" it as the Service matures.
   * A notable exception is the first "admin" user in the system.
 It is assumed that this user will be modified or deleted and should not be updated in future dot releases.
-2. This problem is more complex to solve, as it requires service-to-service communication.
+2. A service loading bootstrap data into another service is more complex to solve as it requires service-to-service communication.
 For 3.0, since the only situation where this is expected is the creation of rights, all rights will be created by the Reference Data Service, including rights "owned" by other services.
-  * For future releases after 3.0, an implementation will be provided where a Service contacts the Reference Data Service to create rights, but the design of this has not been determined yet.
+  * For future releases after 3.0, an implementation will be provided where a Service contacts the Reference Data Service to create rights, but the design of this has not yet been determined.